kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-TracksManager.md

 ---
 layout: page
-title: Android TracksManager
+title: Android Tracks Manager
 subcat: Android
 weight: 380
 ---

-## This article describes how to select different tracks in the stream.
+This article describes how to select different tracks in the stream.

+## Track Types

-- There are 3 TrackTypes defined
+There are three types of defined track types:
 * VIDEO
 * AUDIO
 * TEXT

+## Working with Tracks in the SDK

-## There are 2 options to work with the Tracks in the SDK
+There are two options for working with tracks in the SDK:

-1. Using the HTML5 web view menus:
-	In this case the selection is done from the web layer using the tracks plugins
+* Using the HTML5 web view menus: In this case selection is done from the web layer using the tracks plugins.

-2. Using native menus:
-   In this case it is possible implement
+* Using native menus: In this case it is possible implement the following:
      * KTrackActions.EventListener
      * KTrackActions.VideoTrackEventListener
      * KTrackActions.AudioTrackEventListener
      * KTrackActions.TextTrackEventListener

 ## Adding/Removing Listeners

- In player creation phase need to add a call to  set/removed for each event listenesr that you wish to receive on runtime:
+1. At the Player creation phase, you will need to add a call to set/removed for each event listener that you wish to receive during runtime:
+2. For each listener, you will need to implement the following:

    	 //Add
-   	 mPlayer.setTracksEventListener(this); // for a change in the tracks list om media switching mPlayer.setVideoTrackEventListener(this); for a change in the video track index mPlayer.setAudioTrackEventListener(this); for a change in the audio tracks index mPlayer.setTextTrackEventListener(this);  for a change in the text track index
+   	 mPlayer.setTracksEventListener(this); // for a change in the tracks list upon media switching mPlayer.setVideoTrackEventListener(this); for a change in the video track index mPlayer.setAudioTrackEventListener(this); for a change in the audio tracks index mPlayer.setTextTrackEventListener(this);  for a change in the text track index